Individual Appointments with Academic Skills

 Where are appointments held?

-Various locations across Parkville and Southbank (you choose the location in the Stop 1 Booking System).
+Various locations across Parkville and Southbank (you choose the location in the student services appointment booking system).

 Which location should I choose?